Keyboard shortcuts

 • Waterfalls - Optimized HTTP-based protocol with reduced roundtrips

 Some clients also come in different flavors: blocking or async.
-It's also possible to connect to authenticated backends for enterprise deployments.

 Quick Comparison